kulics/koral/book-en/basic-type.md

 a :Obj = 1  # any type
 ```

-## nil value
+## Nil value
-We will need a value that can be any nil value, so it is `nil`.
+We will need a value that can be any nil value, so it is `Nil`.

 E.g:
 ```
-nil # empty value
+Nil # empty value
 ```

 ### [Next Chapter](operator.md)